Courses

 ANTH B339 Migrants, Refugees, and Life Across Borders

 Borders are often taken for granted as natural divisions in the world, but they are actually the products of political, historical, and social processes.
 Border crossing is often framed as an aberration or even a crisis, but people have moved for as long as humans have existed.
 This course approaches borders from an anthropological perspective by foregrounding the experiences of the people who move across them.
 We explore the interconnected categories of migrants and refugees to understand how people cross borders under different kinds of circumstances: some voluntary, others fleeing conflict or persecution, and still others that seem to fall between these ideal types.
 We will critically examine how migrants and refugees are qualitatively described and quantitatively defined, as these discursive constructions often determine legal status and reception in host countries, and also inform governmental and humanitarian responses.
-We will read a selection of ethnographies examining different kinds of migrant and refugee movements in Africa, Europe, the Americas, and Asia, culminating in an extended case study of Africans in China.
+We will examine ethnographic case studies focusing migrant and refugee movements within and between Africa, Europe, and the Americas, considering how these particular stories help us understand the broader phenomenon of human mobility.
+Prerequisite: Sophomore standing and higher.

 ARCH B101 Introduction to Egyptian and Near Eastern Archaeology